innoveit/react-native-ble-manager/docs/methods.markdown

 - `serviceUUIDs` - `Array of String` - the UUIDs of the services to looking for.
 On Android the filter works only for 5.0 or newer.
 - `seconds` - `Integer` - the amount of seconds to scan.
 - `allowDuplicates` - `Boolean` - [iOS only] allow duplicates in device scanning
-- `scanningOptions` - `JSON` - [Android only] after Android 5.0, user can control specific ble scan behaviors:
+- `scanningOptions` - `JSON` - user can control specific ble scan behaviors:
   - `numberOfMatches` - `Number` - [Android only] corresponding to [`setNumOfMatches`](<https://developer.android.com/reference/android/bluetooth/le/ScanSettings.Builder.html#setNumOfMatches(int)>).
 Defaults to `ScanSettings.MATCH_NUM_MAX_ADVERTISEMENT`. /!\ anything other than default may only work when a `ScanFilter` is active /!\
   - `matchMode` - `Number` - [Android only] corresponding to [`setMatchMode`](<https://developer.android.com/reference/android/bluetooth/le/ScanSettings.Builder.html#setMatchMode(int)>).
 Defaults to `ScanSettings.MATCH_MODE_AGGRESSIVE`.
   - `callbackType` - `Number` - [Android only] corresponding to [`setCallbackType`](<https://developer.android.com/reference/android/bluetooth/le/ScanSettings.Builder.html#setCallbackType(int)>).
 Defaults `ScanSettings.CALLBACK_TYPE_ALL_MATCHES`. /!\ anything other than default may only work when a `ScanFilter` is active /!\